Was your mortgage offer withdrawn after exchange?

 Mortgage offer expired

-This is the most common situation where a mortgage offer can be withdrawn.
-A mortgage offer only last for 6 months, although if you are close to completion of the transaction your solicitor can request an extension of 2 to 8 weeks.
+This is the most common situation where an offer can be withdrawn.
+A mortgage offer only lasts for 6 months, although if you are close to completion of the transaction, your solicitor can request an extension of 2 to 8 weeks.

 Defect with the legal title